clarissamont/Stage-M1/README.md

 # Stage-M1
-## Neonatal language preference, imitation, and social cognition
+## Neonatal language preference, imitation, and early social cognition

 In this repository is the MATLAB data, code, and analyses for experiments 1 and 2 of my M1 internship about newborn language preference, imitation, and social cognition.

-TO DO:
-add figure descriptions

 # Figures from analyses
 ## Experiment 1, Fig. 1